Prostate Cancer: Screening, Biopsy and Technologies at IU Health

 IU School of Medicine physicists and engineers — with help from IU Health surgeons — pioneered HIFU treatment for prostate cancer in the 1990s.
 Since then, we have made it even more effective.
 We remain leaders today in improving and administering this minimally invasive treatment.

 Our prostate cancer specialists conduct clinical trials at the IU Health Academic Health Center.
-One trial involves using PSMA PET imaging in addition to MRI scans to plan HIFU treatments.
+One trial involves using PSMA PET imaging and MRI scans to plan HIFU treatments.
 PSMA PET imaging helps doctors more accurately target and destroy cancerous tissue while saving surrounding healthy tissue and nerves.

 Some patients with prostate cancer have their entire prostate removed or radiated — even if the cancer is small or hasn’t spread.
-Using sophisticated imaging, our doctors are able to create treatment plans that are specific to your needs.
+Using sophisticated imaging, our doctors can create treatment plans that are specific to your needs.
 This approach helps reduce stress and minimize side effects.

-HIFU treatment is like using a magnifying glass to intensely heat an area with sunlight.
+High-Frequency Ultrasound (HIFU) treatment is similar to using sunlight through a magnifying glass to heat an area intensely.
 Ultrasound waves are the energy source, and high heat burns the cancerous tissues.

 HIFU procedures generally last two to three hours as outpatient procedures.
 During treatment, your physician:

-As a targeted therapy, HIFU treats cancer only within your prostate, which minimizes side effects.
+HIFU treats cancer only within your prostate as a targeted therapy, which minimizes side effects.
 Doctors can preserve the muscles, nerves and body structures responsible for nearby bodily functions.

 HIFU is best for people with intermediate-risk (Grade 2) prostate cancer that hasn’t spread and is limited to one area of the prostate.
 Your urologist will help you understand your specific risks and treatment goals to help you make the best decision for you.